Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 </div>
 <br />

-You will be shown a number of different details of your farm.
+You will be shown a number of details about your farm.
 As long as the `Farm Health` section has all green icons, everything is working as expected.

 **Congratulations!
 You have become a Chia farmer.**